vaibhav3123/Retail-Sales-Data-Analysis-using-SQL/README.md

 ### **🛠️ Tools Used**

 - PostgreSQL for SQL queries.
-- DBeaver / pgAdmin for query execution and database management.
+- pgAdmin for query execution and database management.

 ---